 Explore Udemy Reviews

 Reviews are a great indicator of a course’s quality.
-For the most accurate assessment, check how many students took the course to give you a better idea of how trustworthy a rating is.
+For the most accurate assessment, check how many students have taken the course to get a better idea of how trustworthy a rating is.

 Check When the Course Was Released or Updated

 Many fields constantly evolve, so you might consider assessing courses for their release date or last update.
 This is particularly true for fields like development, so you’ll want to make sure you’re not investing time into learning an outdated approach.

 Find Out More About the Instructor

-Every course web page on Udemy has information about the course’s author.
-The instructor’s biography has a small blurb about them and their experience.
+Every course page on Udemy has information about the course’s instructor, and their biography also has a small blurb about them and their experience.

 Preview the Course

-Each course has a preview video about the course basics — an excellent way to gauge whether the course will teach you the knowledge and skills you seek.
-However, some previews aren’t always complete or entirely accurate.
-Take a look at each course’s table of content for more information.
+Each course has a preview video — this is an excellent way to gauge whether the course will teach you the knowledge and skills you seek.

 Consider Your Needs